 Cancer to 5K Program Evaluation Study

-The purpose of this study is to examine potential pre- and post- participation changes in physical activity, motivation and patient reported outcomes including fatigue, depression, social isolation, and self-esteem among participants in the Cancer to 5K program.
-The cancer to 5K program is a 12 week program which trains adolescent and young adult cancer survivors at 8 sites across the U.S. to train for a 5K race.
+The purpose of this study is to examine potential pre- and post-participation changes in physical activity, motivation and patient reported outcomes including fatigue, depression, social isolation and self-esteem among participants in the Cancer to 5K program.
+The cancer to 5K program is a 12-week program that trains adolescent and young adult cancer survivors at eight sites across the U.S. to train for a 5K race.
 This study is funded by the National Institutes of Health's National Center for Advancing Translational Sciences (UL1TR001422).
 We are currently recruiting.
-To learn more about the study and see if you qualify, please contact us at CT5KStudy@northwestern.edu.
+To learn more about the study and see if you qualify, please contact us at .

-This is a cross-sectional survey that was conducted in the Summer of 2015 to examine survivors’ (n=279) interest and preferences for technology-supported lifestyle interventions.
+This cross-sectional survey was conducted in the summer of 2015 to examine survivors’ (n=279) interest and preferences for technology-supported lifestyle interventions.
 We also explored potential social cognitive determinants of sedentary behavior.
 This study was funded by the National Institutes of Health's National Center for Advancing Translational Sciences (UL1TR000150).

-If you are interested in joining the lab or working on a specific physical activity-related research project, please contact Dr. Phillips.
+If you are interested in joining the lab or working on a specific physical activity-related research project, please contact Phillips at firstname.lastname@example.org.
 Students can conduct research for course credit or independent study.
 Potential opportunities as a member of the lab include: conducting exercise testing, study management, data analyses, leading exercise sessions and helping to write manuscripts and grants.
 Experiences will vary depending on current projects and research interests.

-To view a listing of publications, please visit Dr. Phillips’s faculty page.
+To view a listing of publications, please visit Phillips’ faculty profile.